Alexander Technique Teacher Training Program

 To help further understanding of the Alexander Technique, the course also focuses on the historical development of the Technique, from a method of voice and breathing improvement to a technique of psycho-physical re-education.

-Special sessions on other topics pertinent to being a teacher of the Technique, such as building a teaching practice, are included in the training.
+Special sessions on other topics pertinent to being a teacher of the Technique, including building a teaching practice, are included in the training.

 Principles